jgillich/godot-snappy/README.md

 ## Caveats

-* You must hover on a vertex, being close is not good enough.
+* You must hover on a face, being close is not good enough.
 * The move/rotate gizmo can get in the way.
 * Plugin is new and may have bugs.